-Three-digit number belonging to the 1st Set will be placed at the Left position, & Three-digit number belonging to the 2nd Set will be placed at the Right position.
+Two-digit number belonging to the 1st Set will be placed at the Left position, & Two-digit number belonging to the 2nd Set will be placed at the Right position.
+Thus, the 1st selected six-digit random number is 647090.